GLOBAL MARKETS-Shares rise ahead of Nvidia results, bond yields retreat | Business

 The benchmark 10-year Japanese government bond yield hit a new 9-1/2-year peak of 0.675% as investors took the Bank of Japan's decision to refrain from intervening to buy bonds as a green light for further selling.
 In China, blue chips failed to hold onto Tuesday's gains, falling 1.3%, while Hong Kong's Hang Seng Index held up better, up 0.3% after a 1% jump.

 Iron ore prices rose 5% to a fresh two-year high on Wednesday, and coking coal and coke were up more than 3% in the absence of Chinese government directives to cut steel production.
-In currency markets, The U.S. dollar was flat after hitting a two-month high of 103.8 against a basket of major currencies.
+In currency markets, the U.S. dollar dipped 0.24% after hitting a two-month high of 103.8 against a basket of major currencies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)